MikaMk4/Gruppe5/README.md

 The most important features of our project are:
 1. Topic creation
 2. Card creation
-3. Choice between 3, 5 and 7 box systems per
+3. Choice between 3,(5 and 7) box systems per training session
 4. Drawing a random card from boxes that need to be learned
 5. Card history